 If your garbage disposal is jammed, clogged, or leaking, this illustrated step-by-step guide will help you reset it or fix it quickly and easily.

 A garbage disposal is a relatively simple machine that generally operates trouble-free for several years.
 Eventually, however, a garbage disposal can get stuck or break down entirely.
-You can handle most repairs yourself—sometimes by simply pushing the garbage disposal reset button—or with little more than a couple of screwdrivers and a hex wrench.
-And if replacement with a new garbage disposal is required, it’s quite likely you can do this work yourself, too, as discussed in the How to Install a Garbage Disposal.
+You can handle most repairs yourself—sometimes by simply pushing the garbage disposal reset button.
+In some cases you can fix a garbage disposal with little more than a couple of screwdrivers and a hex wrench.
+If you garbage disposal is beyond repair, replacement with a new garbage disposal is something you can probably do yourself, too, as discussed in the How to Install a Garbage Disposal.

 As shown in the diagram here, a shredder inside the unit breaks down the food, and then an impeller arm and plate force the liquid and particles out the drain.
 The unit also has a dishwasher inlet so a dishwasher drain water can run through the garbage disposal, allowing the unit to chew up any large particles before they are drained away.

 Unplug or turn off the electrical circuit that powers your garbage disposal before making any repairs.